brown-band/website/pages/scripts/1978-1979/fall/dartmouth.md

 :sd[Female band members run out, chased by the males.]

 The Band would like to revive a veneered and timeworn tradition, the election of a homecoming queen.
 Brown’s Homecoming queen must bear herself well, must exhibit school spirits, must be a staunch supporter, and must be friendly and open to the entire student body.
-Meet a few of our candidates: Miss Taken, known for her weekend trips to Dartmouth, Miss Leading, known for her strange dancing; Miss Conception, noted for her fertile imagination; and Miss Demeanor, who faces the world with an ounce or less cf happiness.
+Meet a few of our candidates: Miss Taken, known for her weekend trips to Dartmouth, Miss Leading, known for her strange dancing; Miss Conception, noted for her fertile imagination; and Miss Demeanor, who faces the world with an ounce or less of happiness.
 The Band forms the 6 crown jewels of Brown University and plays Ain’t She Sweet.

 :sd[Senior Band girls, as Homecoming Court, form jewels of Crown.]